Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 He didn’t return until much later in the evening, just as she had expected.

-"Well, *you* certainly smell like you had fun…"
+"Well, *you* certainly smell like you had fun..."

 She enjoyed teasing him entirely too much, but it was a good way to break the moment.
 He did at least have enough tact to chitter with some embarrassment.
 "Well, I weren’t gonna say no to a paw of adventurous young Sisters..."

 "You are the most predictable ‘Back *ever,* bumpkin."

 "I know.
-An’ I bet ya’ needed the free time, anyway…"
+An’ I bet ya’ needed the free time, anyway..."

 "I did.
 I needed to think."